Vote will show Georgia as swing state or extend GOP control

 PUBLIC SERVICE COMMISSION

-Incumbent Republican Jason Shaw is being challenged by Democrat Robert Bryant and Libertarian Elizabeth Melton.
+Incumbent Republican Jason Shaw is being challenged by Democrat Robert Bryant and Libertarian Elizabeth Melton for a spot on the Public Service Commission.
 Republican Lauren “Bubba” McDonald’s reelection is challenged by Democrat Daniel Blackman and Libertarian Nathan Wilson.
 Winners must reckon with the impact of Georgia Power Co.'s $25 billion nuclear plant on power bills.
 The incumbents say they’re balancing consumer and utility needs, but the challengers say the balance is too tilted toward utilities.

 BALLOT QUESTIONS